 Yes, the Norfolk and Waveney Therapeutics Advisory Group have recommended that testosterone gel can be used for women with low sexual desire if HRT alone is not effective, in line with national guidance.
 It has been given a classification of ADVICE - GP may initiate testosterone following specialist recommendation.
-Your GP will contact menopause specialist via Advice and Guidance, and they will assess if this treatment is suitable.
-If it is, GP will be notified of required preparation, dose and monitoring.
+Your GP will be able to refer you to a menopause specialist and they will assess if this treatment is suitable.
+If it is, they will notify GP of required preparation, dose and monitoring requirements.
 See 'Appendix 1 - Process' for more information.